MehdiMirzaie2/fractol/README.md

 * [How to Run](#construction_worker-How-to-Run)
 * [Find a Bug?
 Or something needs to change?](#bug-Issues)

-# :sparkles: What is Fract_ol?
+# :sparkles: What is this Repo?

 Fract_ol was a unique programming project that introduced me to a different programming concept than what I was accustomed to.
-It was an individual project that allowed me to explore rendering using a basic graphics library developed by 42 School.
+It was an individual project that allowed me to explore rendering using a basic graphics (MINILIBX).

 To successfully complete the project, I implemented three different fractals.
 Two of them, the Mandelbrot set and Julia set, were mandatory requirements.
 Additionally, I chose to implement the Newton fractal as my third fractal.